 Turn and hold the key in the unlock position - the windows open.
 When the key is returned to its original position, the opening process immediately stops.

-Turn and hold the key in the locked position - the windows close.
+Turn and hold the key in the lock position - the windows close.
 When the key is returned to its original position, the closing process immediately stops.

-Comfort unlocking/locking also works with radio remote control*.
-Refer to subsection Keys, single control body locks and burglar alarms.
+Convenient unlocking/locking also works via radio remote control*.
+Refer to subsection Keys, body locks with single control and security alarm.

-Warning: Inattention or lack of control when using power windows can result in personal injury.
+Warning: Inattention or lack of control when using power windows may result in injury.

 That's why:

-- de-energize with interlock switch if necessary (refer to the above illustration) rear door windows;
+- if necessary, de-energize using the interlock switch (refer to the above illustration) rear door window lifters;

-- when leaving the car, always remove the ignition key;
+- when leaving the vehicle, always remove the ignition key;

-- when closing the car comfortably, watch the windows rise; this is especially important when closing the windows with radio remote control*.
+- when closing the car comfortably, make sure the windows are raised; this is especially important when closing the windows using a radio remote control*.

 The rear windows can be opened by turning to the side and installed in two fixed positions.